What Is The Best Acrylic Paint for Artists? (2025)

 These are pens that are filled with acrylic paint.
 They dry out relatively quickly and come in a range of quality and variety, but if you’re looking for the control that you get from using a pen – these are the way to go!
 They do leak often and they can be frustrating to work with.
 They work on glass, metal and other non-porous materials.

 Ok, so now that I’ve got the technical stuff out of the way, let’s get into my deep dive.
-I’ve been painting with my classes for a long time, but I typically buy whatever is the least expensive (folk art, craft smart, dollar tree, etc).
+I’ve been painting with my classes for a long time, but I typically buy whatever is the least expensive (Folk Art, Craft Smart, Dollar Tree, etc).
 Since I am a self-proclaimed art supply junkie, I decided to do a deep dive to see if my instincts were right.
 Here’s how I did my (not so) scientific study.

-I took a trip to Blick, Michaels and Hobby Lobby and purchased several bottles of Cerulean Blue.
-I focused on just purchasing items that said Cerulean.
-The only exception was the craft smart and the dollar tree- they make their own names.
 I tried to make my study as fair and scientific as possible.
 I made a chart with each paint title.
 Then I made columns for the different brands to see both how well the paint covered, how fast and smooth it dried, how it reacted when blended with white and how it retained texture.

 My findings were interesting.
 I recorded them both on paper and on this chart: